MelModsa/.github/README.md

-# .github
+# MelModsa
-Open Source mods designed to work together in a modpack
+Open Source minecraft mods designed to work together in a modpack